 We do not intend to declare and pay dividends on our common stock for the foreseeable future.
 The payment of future dividends will be at the discretion of our Board of Directors; however, the indentures and the credit agreements governing our indebtedness place limitations on our ability to pay dividends.
-We currently intend to invest our future earnings, if any, to reduce our debt and fund our growth and our Board of Directors may choose to provide returns to our stockholders through share repurchases.
+We currently intend to invest our future earnings, if any, to reduce our debt and fund our growth.
 The success of an investment in our common stock will largely depend upon future appreciation in value, and there can be no guarantee that our common stock will appreciate in value.